-There are no standard tests for functional neurologic disorders.
+There are no standard tests for functional neurologic disorder.
 Diagnosis usually involves assessment of existing symptoms and ruling out any neurological or other medical condition that could cause the symptoms.

-Functional neurologic disorders are diagnosed based on what is present, such as specific patterns of signs and symptoms, and not just by what is absent, such as a lack of structural changes on an MRI or abnormalities on an EEG.
+Functional neurologic disorder is diagnosed based on what is present, such as specific patterns of signs and symptoms, and not just by what is absent, such as a lack of structural changes on an MRI or abnormalities on an EEG.

-Testing and diagnosis usually involves a neurologist, but may include a psychiatrist or other mental health professional.
-Your doctor may use any of these terms: functional neurologic disorders (FNDs), functional neurological symptom disorder or conversion disorder.
+Testing and diagnosis usually involves a neurologist but may include a psychiatrist or other mental health professional.
+Your health care provider may use any of these terms: functional neurologic disorder (FND), functional neurological symptom disorder or an older term called conversion disorder.

-One advantage to using the term "functional neurologic disorders" is that it can be used to specify the type of functional neurological symptoms you have.
-For example, if your symptoms include problems walking, your doctor may refer to functional gait disorder or functional weakness.
+Sometimes your disorder may be called by a term that specifies the type of functional neurological symptoms you have.
+For example, if your symptoms include problems walking, your health care provider may call it functional gait disorder or functional weakness.

 Evaluation may include:

 - Physical exam.
-Your doctor examines you and asks in-depth questions about your health and your signs and symptoms.
-Certain tests may eliminate medical disorders or neurological disease as the cause of your symptoms.
+Your health care provider examines you and asks in-depth questions about your health and your signs and symptoms.
+Certain tests may eliminate neurological disease or other medical disorders as the cause of your symptoms.
 Which tests you'll have depends on your signs and symptoms.

 - Psychiatric exam.
 If appropriate, your neurologist may refer you to a mental health professional.
 He or she asks questions about your thoughts, feelings and behavior and discusses your symptoms.
 With your permission, information from family members or others may be helpful.

 - Diagnostic criteria in the DSM-5.
-Your doctor may compare your symptoms to the criteria for diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.
+Your health care provider may compare your symptoms to the criteria for diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association.

 DSM-5 lists these criteria for conversion disorder (functional neurological symptom disorder):